-Clearwater, FL – Machine shops coming up to speed are asking the question, “What is CAD-CAM software?”
 CAD-CAM technology is the culmination of decades of contributions by many in the name of manufacturing automation.
-It is the vision of innovators and inventors, mathematicians and machinists the like, all striving to shape the future and drive manufacturing through technology.
+It is the vision of innovators and inventors, mathematicians and machinists alike, all striving to shape the future and drive manufacturing with technology.
 The term “CAD-CAM” is generally used to describe the software that is used for design and machining or manufacturing with a CNC Machine.
 CAD is an acronym for Computer Aided Design and CAM is an acronym for Computer Aided Manufacturing.
-CAD software is used to create things by designing and drawing using geometric shapes to construct a model.
-However not all manufactured parts have to be designed as a solid 3d model.
+CAD software is used to create things by designing and drawing, using geometric shapes to construct a model.
+However, not all manufactured parts have to be designed as a solid 3D model.